 Estimates vary, but industry watchers have found that between 20 percent to 30 percent of online retailers use drop shipping.
 So it's a proven business model, and you’ll be in good company if you go this route.
 Even big retailers like Amazon use drop shipping.

 - storing your products (it can be very expensive to buy massive amounts of inventory and rent warehouse space)

 - packaging or shipping products, preparing orders and boxing them up multiple times a day and heading to the post office

 - having to put down your money upfront to buy products wholesale to resell, that you aren’t sure will sell

 When you run a business through drop shipping, you avoid those issues and the potential loss of any up-front capital investment.

 How Drop Shipping Works

 With drop shipping, you work with a wholesaler or distributor that offers this service.
 Not all manufacturers and wholesalers offer drop shipping, but many do.

 You handle all the marketing for your business.
 This means that you set up your website with a shopping cart (or set up a virtual storefront on Amazon), write your blog, do social media and email marketing, and any other way you can contact your prospects and customers.
-You will tell them all about the products and use your selling skills to tell them how the products will enhance their lives.
+You will tell them all about the products and use your marketing and selling skills to tell them how the products will enhance their lives.
 Essentially, you do all of the marketing, advertising, and promotion to get the customers and make the sale.

 However, you can still make a profit as a drop shipping business, despite the thinner margins.
 If you want to increase your profits you can raise your prices—at least as much as your market will bear.
 You can also sell more volume.
 And you can always contact your drop shipper to negotiate a lower handling fee.

 Remember though, that you aren’t risking your money upfront.
 You are only paying these fees if you actually sell a product.